keboola/developers-docs/extend/component/processors.md

 {:toc}

 Processors are additional components which may be used before or after running an arbitrary component (extractor, writer, ...).
-When [Docker Runner](/extend/docker-runner/) runs a docker image, a processor may be used to pre-process the inputs (files or tables) supplied to that image, or it may be used to post-process the image outputs.
+When [Docker Runner](/extend/docker-runner/) runs a docker image (a container is created), a processor may be used to pre-process the inputs (files or tables) supplied to that container, or it may be used to post-process the container outputs.
 For example, if an extractor extracts CSV data in a non-UTF8 encoding, you can use the [`iconv` processor](https://github.com/keboola/processor-iconv/blob/master/README.md) as a post-processor to convert the CSV to UTF-8 as expected by [Storage](https://help.keboola.com/storage/).
 See the [tutorial](/extend/component/tutorial/configuration/) for a quick example of using processors.